 On the other hand, it was pretty simple to have a magnesium tablet when I had an evening B12 injection.

-Thereafter I learned about Methylcobalamin lozenges, and happily used 5 or more 5 mg. lozenges a day.
+Sometime later I learned about Methylcobalamin lozenges, and happily used 5 or more 5 mg. lozenges a day.
 That was how much B12 I needed so that I wouldn’t have nose bleeds, feel depressed or have numb feet, among other signs of low vitamin B12 levels.

 YIKES!
 Excruciating cramps from B12